boryanagoncharenko/CssCoco/test.md

     font-weight: bold;
 }
 ```
 Note that CSS lint simply disregards the headings with pseudo selectors.
 Repeating the h3:hover selector in multiple rules does not yield a warning.
 **Actions**: Find key selectors that contain headings and do not contain pseudo selectors; check if two key-selectors contain the same heading.

 ---
-**Description**: Require a fallback property for background-image declarations that use gradients
+**Description**: Require a fallback property for background-image declarations that use gradients.
 **Source**: [MediaWiki](https://www.mediawiki.org/wiki/Manual:Coding_conventions/CSS#.21important)
 **Violations**:  A violation occurs when a declaration of background-image uses a gradient value does not have a fallback declaration of background-color.
  ```